 Martin Barbre, a corn grower in Illinois, serves as chairman of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-A farmer for more than four decades, Barbre joined NCGA in 1988.
+A farmer for more than three decades, Barbre joined NCGA in 1988.
 He is a partner, along with his son Brandon, in Chestin Farms, where he grows corn, white food grade corn, soybeans, seed soybeans, wheat, grain sorghum and alfalfa.

 Previously, Barbre served on the Finance Committee and as an alternate for 25 x 25.
-He also chaired of the Biotechnology Working Group from 2006 to 2008 and co-chaired the 2012 Commodity Classic Committee.
+He also chaired of the Biotechnology Working Group from 2006 to 2008 and co-chaired of the 2012 Commodity Classic Committee.
 He has worked at the national level as a member of the Association Relations Committee and the NASCAR Advisory Committee.

 At the state level, Barbre has served on the board of the Illinois Corn Growers Association, and was that organization’s president in 2005.
 He and his wife, Gayla, and their children reside in Carmi, Ill.